 - How is professional autonomy of deaf interpreters perceived or not by satellite organisations?

 The evidence suggests that satellite organisations face a challenge when considering deaf interpreters as autonomous professionals and that this has an impact on deaf interpreters’ ability to make independent decisions on the basis of their clients’ needs.
 The lack of professional interpreting courses for deaf interpreters compounds the problem.
-The research notes the implications for the future of deaf interpreters and offers recommendations on how we frame the position of DIs in the industry.
-Finally, the study strongly recommends that training should be more readily available for deaf interpreters and that they should be recognized as a developing profession.
+The research notes the implications for the future of deaf interpreters as a developing profession and offers recommendations on how we frame the position of deaf interpreters in the industry.